msierraltav/fake-course-manager/readme.md

 # Fake course Manager

-A fake application to apply to a software developer position, the assignment deadline is 2 days.
+Welcome to the “Fake Course Manager” application!
+This project was created as part of an assignment for a software developer position.

+The application is responsible for displaying, creating, and deleting courses from a fictional Institution.
+It is connected to an API that verifies and executes the instructions requested by the frontend.
+Additionally, it is linked to a relational database.

 ![screnshot](./docs/image.png)

 ## Stack

  The application was built using the following technologies:
-    Api is built in .net
-    App is built using React/Nextjs
-    DB using Postgres

-also other complementary technologies used : Redux, MUI, sass, eslint, prettier. entity framework, postgres.
+- API: Built using .NET and Entity Framework
+- App: Developed with React and Next.js
+- Database: Powered by PostgreSQL

+In addition to these core technologies, we’ve also utilized complementary tools and libraries, including Redux, Material-UI (MUI), Sass, ESLint, Prettier and Docker for managing containers.

 ## Run App in production using docker compose